Alfred Newman (cyclist)

-Alfred Dennis Newman (1926-1990) was a male cyclist who competed for England.
+Alfred Dennis Newman (3 August 1926 – 8 December 1990) was a male cyclist who competed for England at the 1950 British Empire Games (now Commonwealth Games).

-Cycling career
+Biography

 Newman represented England in the road race at the 1950 British Empire Games in Auckland, New Zealand.
+During the Games in 1950 he lived at Picton Grove, Billesley, Warwickshire, and was a cycle warehouse clerk by trade.

 He was the 1949 British Massed Start Champion and twice on the winning team in the National Hill-climb Championships.

-Personal life

-During the Games in 1950 he lived at Picton Grove, Billesley, Warwickshire, and was a clerk by trade.